Filming and photography

 Does the film feature the NRM as a tourist attraction?

 Example: a holiday programme for Japanese television giving the top five tourist attractions in York, including an item about how the NRM is a top place to go, showing footage of key exhibits.

 All members of the public are very welcome to photograph the NRM’s collection as long as the photographs are for personal and non-commercial use.
 However, all photography intended for commercial use must be coordinated through our press office team.

 As with commercial filming, fees generally will apply and these are assessed on a case by case basis.
-If you are interested in photographing the NRM or any part of the National Collection, please fill in our filming and photography enquiry form.
+If you are interested in photographing the NRM or any part of the National Collection, please fill in our filming and photography enquiry form (PDF, 252Kb).
 All photography is agreed to subject to press office availability.

 If you would like to purchase images from the National Collection, please visit the Science and Society Picture Library which hosts thousands of digitised images from the National Collection.